An Arkansas family is mourning the loss of 4-year-old Addy, who battled one of the deadliest forms of childhood cancer.

 DIPG is one of the deadliest forms of childhood cancer.
 The median survival time is 9 months from diagnosis.

-Addy battled DIPG for nearly 19 months before she died.
+Addy battled DIPG for nearly 19 months before she passed away.

 Her parents first shared Addy’s story on the Love What Matters webpage.

-In the post, her parents Matt and Chandra Sooter recounted that they noticed something was wrong when Addy began having trouble walking and holding items.
+In the post, her parents Matt and Chandra Sooter recounted that they noticed something was wrong when Addy began having trouble walking and holding items in her hand.

 “As I watched her I noticed she had a little hitch in her step every once in a while,” said Matt Sooter.
 “Not thinking too much of it I chalked it up to being tired and having gone through a growth spurt recently.”

-“She was having trouble feeding herself because all her food would fall off her fork or spoon before it made it to her mouth,” he said.
+“She was having trouble feeding herself because all her food would fall off her fork or spoon before it made it to her mouth,” Sooter said.